No767/Rin-Docs/docs/rin-commands.md

 **Parameters**:

-- amount of pings - whole number
+- amount of pings - int
-- keyword - the message you want to send.
-This needs to be wrapped in "" marks.
-The message should look like this: "This is an message" (basically wrap it so it's a str instead)
+- keyword - the message to ping everyone with

 ## `.iguserinfo`